AlgoNode/algorand-node-running/monitoring/README.md

 In your node's data directory, use the `config.json.example` file to create a config file (if you don't have one already)
 > cp config.json.example config.json.

+Set Algorand to listen on all IPs (not just localhost / 127.0.0.1) `"EndpointAddress": "0.0.0.0:8080"`

 Enable node metrics
->diagcfg metric enable.
+> sudo -u algorand diagcfg metric enable -d /var/lib/algorand/

 Verify status
-> diagcfg metric status.
+> sudo -u algorand diagcfg metric status -d /var/lib/algorand/

 ### Select Monitoring Option